JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/completion-with-the-tab-key/index.md

   poster: ./poster_short.png
   url: https://www.youtube.com/watch?v=DlcYgZxKWqk&list=PLM-t1Z4tbFfn291KlSOQE_ulCAyzXO3uA
 leadin: |
+    This will overwrite the identifier at the caret, making it easy to quickly replace identifiers in code.

+    **How to use:**

-    If used instead of *Enter* to accept a suggestion from list, it overwrites the identifier at the caret.
+    Use the **Tab** key instead of *Enter* to accept a suggestion from list.

 ---